 My husband used to take an annual flight to Hawaii to maintain his airline status.
 He likes to remind people that if they’re traveling to Oahu, be sure check the date for the Honolulu marathon and major conferences.
 On one trip his return flight had mechanical issues and forced him to spend an additional night on the island–only there were no hotel rooms available, forcing the airline to put them up in a five star resort.
 On another occasion, a major trade conference had shut off traffic to the hotel in advance of a presidential visit and resulted in him being upgraded to a two-story, four bedroom penthouse suite.
 Since then, he has opted for the tranquility of Kauai.

 Once you’ve decided on the best time to travel, it’s time to secure an airline ticket.
 Did you know that 54 days before takeoff is when airlines have their lowest prices on a flight?
 Services such as Google Flights can help you track the price of an airline ticket and help you decide when is the best time to buy, and from which airline.
 Be sure to keep in mind the price of those checked bags and other features such as advance seat assignments when comparing prices.
 If you’re traveling with your family, airfare can easily be your biggest expense.
+That being said, if you prefer to travel in style, then you could also consider chartering a private jet.
+You can learn more about how to go about chartering a private jet by taking a look at this useful private jet cost estimator tool.

 With the plane tickets purchased, you now know exactly what days you’ll be staying in your island paradise.
 It’s time to secure your lodging for the trip.
 Trying to save on lodging is a sure way to ruin an otherwise lovely vacation.
 A great resource I’ve found for securing Hawaii beach rentals is a website called Luxury Retreats.
 They feature luxury homes and vacation rentals, from nightly rentals in small two bedroom villas all the way up to extended stays in large private homes that are perfect for an extended family getaway.
 Many include amenities such as private pools, gyms, game rooms, and with your choice of oceanfront seascapes or sweeping mountain views.
+A warning: stay on the beautiful island at your own peril as you may decide that you don’t want to leave!
+So many vacationers ultimately come to the conclusion that they simply must up sticks and Live on the big island of Hawaii.

 Don’t wait until last minute to decide where to eat.
 Eating local cuisine prepared by someone other than me is one of my favorite aspects of travel.
 Use travel resources to find a mixture of small boutique restaurants owned by locals and large restaurants.
 It’s always fun to ask someone native to the area about their favorite restaurant and menu item.
 I enjoy trying new things and you might even discover a new favorite food during your next vacation in Hawaii.